-JAOC Variable Definition CSR_COM {it} Five dimensions to identify CSR commitment in the emerging economy for firm i in year t : community, environment, employee information, product and service information and value-added information, consist of 20 related components (Muttakin and Khan, 2014; Khan et al. , 2013) $PA{DUM it}$ Indicator variable of political affiliation for firm i in year t , 1 if the company has at least one politically affiliated board member, and 0 otherwise (Wang $et\ al.$, 2018) $PAR{DUM\ it}$ Indicator variable of political affiliation for firm i in year t , 1 if the company has at least one politically affiliated board member through a military or industry-specialized person and 0 otherwise (Joni $et\ al.$, 2019) corporate governance mechanisms $BOARD{SIZE\ it} \ SB{TENURE\ it}$ The number of board members for the company i in year t (Bradbury et $al.$, 2006) The years of tenure on the SB for the company i in year t (Nguyen and Nielsen, 2010) $SB{AGE\ it}$ $SB{\mathrm{FIN}\ it}$ The average age of SB members for the company i in year t (Ran et $al., 2015$) The proportion of SB members with a financial and accounting background for the company i in year t (Xie et $al., 2003$) Control variables - firm characteristics $FSIZE{it}$ The natural log of total assets of the company at the end of the year for the company i in year t (Wang et al., 2018) DER{it} The natural log of the ratio of total long-term debt divided by the total assets at the end of the year for the company i in year t (Wang et $al., 2018)$ ROA{it} The net income is divided by the total assets at the end of the year for the company i in year t (Wang et $al., 2018)$ Table 2.
-Definition of Control variables - INDUSTRY {it} fixed effects A vector of industry indicator variables classified using two-digit GICS ministry or state institution and/or (2) a member of parliament, namely, the People's Consultative Assembly (MPR), the People's Representative Council (DPR) or the Regional Representative Council (DPD) and (3) members of political parties (Wang et al., 2018).
+JAOC Variable Definition CSR_COM {it} Five dimensions to identify CSR commitment in the emerging economy for firm i in year t : community, environment, employee information, product and service information and value-added information, consist of 20 related components (Muttakin and Khan, 2014; Khan et al. , 2013) PA {DUM it} Indicator variable of political affiliation for firm i in year t , 1 if the company has at least one politically affiliated board member, and 0 otherwise (Wang et al. , 2018) PAR {DUM it} Indicator variable of political affiliation for firm i in year t , 1 if the company has at least one politically affiliated board member through a military or industry- 4 specialized person and 0 otherwise (Joni et al., 2019) corporate governance mechanisms BOARD {SIZE it} The number of board members for the company i in year t (Bradbury et al., 2006) SB {TENURE} it The years of tenure on the SB for the company i in year t (Nguyen and Nielsen, 2010) $SB{AGE it}$ The average age of SB members for the company i in year t (Ran et al., 2015) $SB{\rm FINit}$ The proportion of SB members with a financial and accounting background for the company i in year t (Xie et al. , 2003) Control variables - firm characteristics $FSIZE{it}$ The natural log of total assets of the company at the end of the year for the company i in year t (Wang et al. , 2018) DER{it} The natural log of the ratio of total long-term debt divided by the total assets at the end of the year for the company i in year t (Wang et al. , 2018) ROA {it} The net income is divided by the total assets at the end of the year for the company i in year t (Wang et al., 2018) Table 2.
+4 Control variables - fixed effects Definition of INDUSTRY {it} A vector of industry indicator variables classified using two-digit GICS variables YEARit A vector of year indicator variables: 2015; 2016; 2017 ministry or state institution and/or (2) a member of parliament, namely, the People's Consultative Assembly (MPR), the People's Representative Council (DPR) or the Regional Representative Council (DPD) and (3) members of political parties (Wang et al., 2018).
 Next, PAR are measured deeply using political affiliation through a former member of the military and industry-specialized person.